Nebraska (novel): Plot

 After a car hits him in the 1950s, the young boy Craig McMullen loses his leg and lives in Nebraska.
 His uncle, Wayne, is gay, and is waiting to move in with his friend, Vernon, and work together in California.
 Wayne cannot express his sexuality publicly; he touches Craig's penis, and is arrested in a police raid at a bathroom in Omaha.
 Craig lies to his friend Wesley, and says that Wayne had given him several handjobs before, so Wesley should also give him one.
 Ultimately, because of his lie, Craig testifies against Wayne at a criminal trial.
 Years later, Craig goes to California to see Wayne, and he learns that Wayne was castrated and lives with Vernon.
-There, he places Craig's hand on his erect penis.
+There, he places Wayne's hand on his erect penis.